Majority Snowdon II soundbar review

 On the right side, there is a control panel which includes basic control buttons as well as an AUX mini-jack input.
 This panel enables control over the volume, input source, and power on/standby.

-That pretty much sums up the unit and leaves only the remote to cover.
-Previous versions came with a smaller remote with fewer options.
-The new remote contains much of the same controls as the unit’s right-hand panel as well as many useful options.
+While previous versions came with a smaller remote with fewer options, the new remote contains much of the same controls as the unit’s right-hand panel as well as many useful options.

 The remote has a power button, volume up/down and mute.
 Like the unit, there is an input selector and a Bluetooth pair button.
 There are also track controls (play/pause, next, and previous) for Bluetooth devices.

-Several EQ controls are available on the remote and enable you to fine-tune the sound.
+Several EQ controls are available on the remote and enable you to fine-tune the sound of the Majority Snowdon II Soundbar.
 There are 4 EQ modes buttons as well as buttons to increase/decrease bass frequencies and increase/decrease treble frequencies.

-One of the most important features is the soundbar’s output.
+One of the most important features is the Majority Snowdon II Soundbar’s output.
 Capable of producing 120 watts of volume, you have more volume than you’ll ever need.
 However, this isn’t it’s most impressive feature.

 The Snowdon II inbuilt sub-woofer makes it unique.
 This feature aims to faithfully reproduce a 2.1 surround sound experience.
 While it would be naive to suggest that it own can replace a real sub-woofer, it does produce a nice flat sound with a punchy low-end.